Irish Universities Football Union: Ulster University dispute

 In 2015 the IUFU became involved in an internal dispute involving Ulster University and their campus football teams.
 On Sunday, 22 February 2015, UU Jordanstown were due to play UCD in the first round of the Collingwood Cup.
 However, on Friday, 19 February, just two days earlier, the IUFU barred them from the competition.
 UUJ were banned because they planned to field players from Magee College in the team.
 Ulster University wanted to enter a single team featuring players from three campuses – Coleraine, Jordanstown and Magee.
 However football officials at Coleraine opposed this idea and entered the Collingwood Cup under their own name.
 Meanwhile, UU decided to enter the tournament as Jordanstown, while Magee opted not to enter the competition.
 With the Magee club not involved, UU decided to enter a joint team that included players from both Jordanstown and Magee.
 However, they were informed by IUFU that it was against Collingwood Cup rules to select players from more than one campus.
 As UU refused to comply with the IUFU requests and enter a team that only consisted of players from the Jordanstown campus, the IUFU opted to expel them from the competition.
 Meanwhile, the team representing Coleraine competed in the tournament, however according to club officials, they did not receive any funding from their Ulster University, who do not recognise them as an official university team.

-Representative Games
+Representative games

 The IUFU selects teams to play against teams representing the CFAI and Irish Defence Forces.

 The IUFU also chooses a team to represent Ireland at the Summer Universiade.

 Cup competitions

+Competitions associated with the organisation include: